onyx-and-iris/voicemeeter/README.md

 Add to your `go.mod` file:

-`require github.com/onyx-and-iris/voicemeeter-api-go v2.0.0`
+`require github.com/onyx-and-iris/voicemeeter-api-go vX.X.X`

+replace `vX.X.X` with the version you need

 #### GO GET

-Install voicemeeter-api-go package from your console
+Install voicemeeter-api-go package from your console to download the latest version.

 `go get github.com/onyx-and-iris/voicemeeter-api-go`